 The use of economic statecraft in international relations has a long pedigree.
 The Athenian boycott of Megara helped to trigger the Peloponnesian war.
 The trading empires of Venice, Portugal, and the Netherlands used economic warfare to limit the power of their rivals.
 Early Anglo-American relations were consumed with issues of economic diplomacy; a chief complaint in the Declaration of Independence is the "Cutting off our Trade with all Parts of the World."
 Woodrow Wilson believed that the "economic, peaceful, silent deadly remedy" of economic sanctions could be used by the League of Nations to police international society.
 Nazi Germany was particularly aggressive at cultivating economic dependency from its eastern European neighbors.
-The US embargo of Japan in the late 1930s contributed to the Japanese attack on Pearl Harbor.
+The US embargo of Japan in the late 1930s contributed to the Japanese attack on Pearl Harbor.5

-&lt;sup>5 On the Athenian boycott, see Thucydides, History of the Peloponnesian War, p.
+5 On the Athenian boycott, see Thucydides, History of the Peloponnesian War, p.
 73; Ellings (1985), pp. 17-18, and HSE (1990a), pp. 4-5.
 On the uses of economic coercion

 The end of the cold war has sparked a renaissance in the use of economic statecraft.
 The United States has been the most prominent and prolific actor to employ economic coercion.
-The National Association of Manufacturers asserts that between 1992 and 1996 the United States imposed or threatened economic sanctions sixty times against thirty-five different countries, affecting 42 percent of the world's population.
-These sanctions are estimated to exact an annual cost of close to \$20 billion in lost exports.
-Richard Haass, writing in Foreign Affairs, goes further, observing: "What is noteworthy... is not just the frequency with which sanctions are used but their centrality; economic sanctions are increasingly at the core of US foreign policy."
+The National Association of Manufacturers asserts that between 1992 and 1996 the United States imposed or threatened economic sanctions sixty times against thirty-five different countries, affecting 42 percent of the world's population.6 These sanctions are estimated to exact an annual cost of close to \$20 billion in lost exports.7 Richard Haass, writing in Foreign Affairs, goes further, observing: "What is noteworthy ... is not just the frequency with which sanctions are used but their centrality; economic sanctions are increasingly at the core of US foreign policy."8

 The United States is the most noticeable actor employing economic statecraft; it is hardly the only one.
-The United Nations Security Council implemented sanctions seven times in 1994 alone, as opposed to mandating sanctions only twice in its first forty-five years.
-The Russian Federation has employed economic coercion as a way of extracting political concessions from the Baltic republics and the Commonwealth of Independent States.
+The United Nations Security Council implemented sanctions seven times in 1994 alone, as opposed to mandating sanctions only twice in its first forty-five years.9 The Russian Federation has employed economic coercion as a way of extracting political concessions from the Baltic republics and the Commonwealth of Independent States.
 Lesser powers such as Greece, Turkey, and Nigeria have used economic coercion as an element of their regional foreign policies.
 Even non-state actors are employing this tool.
-In December 1996, De Beers threatened to boycott all purchases of Russian diamonds unless the government acquiesced to granting the South African company monopoly control over its raw diamond exports.
+In December 1996, De Beers threatened to boycott all purchases of Russian diamonds unless the government acquiesced to granting the South African company monopoly control over its raw diamond exports.10 between 1400 and 1800, see Ellings (1985), pp. 18-21 and Irwin (1991).

-There is every reason to believe that the prominence of economic coercion will increase in the future.
-Over the course of the past century, major powers have been increasingly reluctant to use or threaten force, while at the same time demonstrating a growing eagerness to employ economic coercion.
-Bosnia, Chechnya, and Somalia have highlighted the costs of military intervention for the between 1400 and 1800, see Ellings (1985), pp. 18-21 and Irwin (1991).
 On the Anglo-American economic warfare, see Renwick (1981), chapter 1.
 For Wilson's belief in the power of economic sanctions, see Daoudi and Dajani (1983), p.
 26; for cases of League of Nations sanctions, see Doxey (1980), chapter 4.
 Hirschman (1945) provides the best account of Nazi economic statecraft in the 1930s.
 The US embargo of Japan is discussed in HSE (1990b), pp. 53-61.

+There is every reason to believe that the prominence of economic coercion will increase in the future.
+Over the course of the past century, major powers have been increasingly reluctant to use or threaten force, while at the same time demonstrating a growing eagerness to employ economic coercion.11 Bosnia, Chechnya, and Somalia have highlighted the costs of military intervention for the

-&lt;sup>6 Schlesinger (1997), p.
+6 Schlesinger (1997), p.
 8.

-&lt;sup>7 Hufbauer, Elliott, Cyrus, and Winston (1997).
+7 Hufbauer, Elliott, Cyrus, and Winston (1997).

-&lt;sup>8 Haass (1997), p.
-74. Pape (1997).
+8 Haass (1997), p.
+74. 9 Pape (1997).

-&lt;sup>10 OMRI Daily Digest, "De Beers issues ultimatum to Russia," December 19, 1996.
+10 OMRI Daily Digest, "De Beers issues ultimatum to Russia," December 19, 1996.

-&lt;sup>11 Pollins (1994).
+11 Pollins (1994).